SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 For more information on how to work with Visual Studio Code, refer to the [Visual Studio Code documentation](https://code.visualstudio.com/docs).
 As our documentation is written in Markdown, aside from the general functionality of the application, the [Markdown](https://code.visualstudio.com/docs/languages/markdown) section is of specific interest there.

 Also keep in mind that we are using **DocFX Flavored Markdown**.
-Refer to the [Markdown syntax](#markdown-syntax) section above for more information about this.
+Refer to the [Markdown syntax](#markdown-syntax) section below for more information about this.
 Make sure the Learn Authoring Pack extension is installed in Visual Studio Code to make it easier to work with this Markdown flavor.

 ### Things to watch out for